ankitvaishnav/facereg-iiitb/README.md

 # facereg-iiitb
 This repository is for tracking iiitb face recognition project

- faiss1.pynb
+ faiss1.pynb:

  used google colab(with gpu enabled)

-training images are in   face_recognition/faces folder query images are in      face_recognition/test folder
+training images are in   face_recognition/faces folder, query images are in      face_recognition/test folder

 1. for installing faiss